 5. Consume Ginger in any form

-Adding ginger in your diet is effective for nausea and have properties to to settle your stomach in a good way.
+Adding ginger to your diet is effective for nausea and has properties to settle your stomach in a good way.
 You can consume ginger in any form like:

 6. Peppermint tea

 Peppermint tea is also known to help with nausea and vomiting.

 How to make peppermint tea for pregnant women